Shak789/NHL-Clutch-Goalscorers/README.md

 The binary classification presented a problem of negative class imbalance because over 80% of players in the dataset were classified as non-clutch goalscorers.
 Thus, various metrics were used to assess the accuracy of the model.

-## Key Findings From Classification Model
+## Key Findings from Classification Model
 The binary classification model was very effective in correctly identifying clutch NHL goalscorers in the dataset, as shown by its high recall value and the model’s performance after changing class weightings to favour the majority group.
 However, it is difficult to determine the likelihood of the model correctly classifying an NHL player as a clutch goalscorer because the negative class imbalance increases the precision.